 The busbars were required to fit securely into a plastic overmold.

 After understanding the desired function and design of their customer’s final working assembly, Wiegel Tool Works engineers were able to design and produce specific part features and a custom in-line tool and die with overmold process considerations in mind.
 Wiegel Tool Works conformed the stamping process to comply with their customer’s secondary overmold process and built a versatile tool that could run in both Wiegel Tool Works’ and their customer’s in-line manufacturing operations.
-Wiegel Tool Works also designed special locking mechanisms on the parts to firmly adhere to the plastic overmold and produced the parts with required hardware.
-Wiegel Tool Works worked diligently with their customer to test feasibility and ensure production from both ends of the process worked collectively to produce the complete assembly successfully.
+Wiegel Tool Works also designed special locking mechanisms on the parts to firmly adhere to the plastic over mold and produced the parts with the required hardware.
+Wiegel Tool Works worked diligently with their customer to test the feasibility and ensure production from both ends of the process worked collectively to produce the complete assembly successfully.